Philippine Coast Guard Salary and Ranks 2024 | Comprehensive Guide

 Education

 The PCG encourages its personnel to pursue higher education.
-Members of the PCG can enroll in college courses, take vocational training, or attend seminars and workshops.
+Members can enroll in college courses, take vocational training, or attend seminars and workshops.

 The PCG provides financial assistance to personnel wishing to pursue higher education.